ryaoi/Fillit/README.md

  >x[3] = 1
  >y[3] = 1

-5. create an algorythme to solve the problem (use bruteforce aka backtrack).
+5. create an algorhythm to solve the problem (use brute-force algorithm aka backtrack)

 6. print the result